GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/README.md

 In these notebooks we have designed a series of simulations to support a [*J. Chem.
 Educ.* article](https://pubs.acs.org/doi/10.1021/ed100166g) on the synthesis of different-coloured silver nanoprism suspensions, as well as explain some concepts of nanoscience, more generally.

+## Online help

+If you are having problems setting up the notebooks, you can chat with us online between 9 am and 9 pm: https://tawk.to/compnanochem

 ## How to use these notebooks

 These notebooks are run in Google Colab, which works like Microsoft Word but you can also perform computer programs with them.
 We will be using a computer program called Python to analyse nanoparticles.